oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

-                        (default is current directory) -n "job name" :  specify an arbitrary name for the job -a job_id : anterior job that must be terminated to start this new one --notify "method" : specify a notification method(mail or command); ex:
+                        (default is current directory) -n "job name" :  specify an arbitrary name for the job -a job_id : anterior job that must be terminated to start this new one --project : Specify the name of the project corresponding to the job.
+  --notify "method" : specify a notification method(mail or command); ex:
                       --notify "mail:name@domain.com"
                       --notify "exec:/path/to/script args"